troyleft. - Submerged

 The end?

-My job at Maple Tree was to help people capture their best performance, but in almost every session, I remember feeling like I should be producing instead of recording.
-I knew better than to overstep my boundaries, so I kept my mouth shut.
+As a recording engineer, my focus was centered around helping people capture their best performance, but in almost every session, I remember feeling like I should be producing instead of recording.
+I knew better than to overstep my boundaries, so I kept most of my input to myself.
 I don't know that I've earned enough gravitas to go around ripping apart other people's songs and really push them towards the human limit.
-I don't know that I trust myself enough with my own music, and if that's the case, then what exactly am I doing?
+I don't know that I trust myself enough with my own music.
+I don't know what exactly am I doing?
 I guess that's the point of this post, a public declaration that I'm jumping into vulnerability and persistence.
 Doing it is gonna kick my ass, but I guess that's what I want.

 Re: boot